alexklibisz/exercises/research-implementations/adversarial-segmentation/README.md

 ## Overview

-My purpose for this mini-project is simply to try out the concept of using adversarial training regimes for image segmentation.
-There is already research published on this, linked below, but implementing it on your own is a great way to learn.
+In this mini-project I try out the concept of using adversarial training regimes for image segmentation.
+There is already research published on this, described below, but implementing it on your own is a great way to learn.
 Everything is implemented in Python 3.5 and Keras.
 In total I took about a week for this, and there are certainly improvements to be made.
-The experiment in its current state takes about 70 minutes to run.
+The experiment in its current state takes about 70 minutes to run on an NVIDIA GTX 1080.

+See the script `examples/isbi_2012.py` to inspect the implementation and run the experiment.

+See the `artifacts` directory to look at sample outputs after each epoch of training.

 ## Background